-We have audited the Konomi project released on March 2021 to discover issues and identify potential security vulnerabilities in Konomi Project.
+We have audited the Tokoin project released on April 2021 to discover issues and identify potential security vulnerabilities in Tokoin Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides a satisfactory result with only a low-risk issue found.
+The security audit report provides satisfactory results with low-risk issues.

-The issue found in the Konomi smart contract code does not pose a considerable risk.
+The Tokoin smart contract code issues do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
 The low-risk issue found is a floating pragma is set.
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+The current pragma Solidity directive is ""^0.5"".
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.